luisblank/Facharbeit-Blockchain/README.md

 ![alt text](https://github.com/luisblank/Facharbeit-Blockchain/blob/master/Blockchain_chaining.png)

+The example I prepared in the main method, creates a Blockchain that stores every country name there is.
 The code is very well commented and you can just play around with it in order to understand how the principle works.
 ENJOY!